 As a dance teacher, she has taught all ages in various styles including ballet, tap, jazz, lyrical, acro, pointe and pre-pointe.
 Ms. Abby doesn’t have one favorite style of dance to study or teach, instead she loves being well rounded and enjoys the variety of artistic expression of the dancers she works with.

-Tap, Musical Theatre, Company Choreographer
+Jazz, Tap, Musical Theatre, Company Choreographer

 Kristin Vitale began her dance training in Spring Hill, FL at the age of 3 years old.
 She focused her studies in Ballet, Tap, Jazz, Lyrical, and Hip Hop.